SystemsApproach/private5g/core.rst

 ..
-The following approach is based on an implemenataion in Aether, available as part of SD-Core, but it is more prototype than production, so I've framed the details as "a possible approach" rather than say "SD-Core does X".
+The following approach is based on an implemenataion in Aether, available as part of SD-Core, but it is more prototype than production, so I've framed the details as "a possible approach" rather than claim "SD-Core does X".
 Perhaps we should revisit.

 Since the UPF is fundamentally an IP packet forwarding engine, it can also be implemented—at least in part—as a P4 program running on a